rajvipulraj401/IntvQuestionsFINAL/React.md

 In web applications, there is often a need to access the same data repeatedly (e.g., user info, product details, etc.).
 Fetching data from a **database** or an **API** every time can be **slow** and **inefficient**.

-So ,We need a way to **store** this data temporarily for **faster access** — and that's where we need **caching** .
+So ,We need a way to **store** this data temporarily for **faster access** — and for this we need **caching** .

 ---

 ### 📖 What is Caching?

-Caching is a **technique used to store data temporarily** so that it can be retrieved faster next time it's needed.
+Caching is a **technique used to store data temporarily** so that it can be retrieved faster next time when it's needed.
 Instead of repeatedly fetching data from a slow source (like a database or API), caching keeps it ready for quick access.

 ---